harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

    single: domain roles; Backup Directory Node
    single: Backup Directory Node

-A UCS system with this role has a complete read-only copy of the domain database, including security certificates.
+A UCS system with the Backup Directory Node role has a complete read-only copy of the domain database, including security certificates.
 More than one UCS system can have the Backup Directory Node role.
 In case the Primary Directory Node is unavailable and recovery is impossible, an administrator can promote a UCS system in the role Backup Directory Node to a Primary Directory Node.

 Replica Directory Node
 ----------------------